nickyoung-github/object-model/README.md

 Input validation only truly works on pydantic objects but all else works on both.

 ## Serialising Subclasses
-The `Base` and `BaseModel` types automatically add the object's type path (module path plus name) to the serialised output.
+The `Base` and `BaseModel` types automatically add the object's name to the serialised output.
+The name can be overridden to avoid collisions.
+Type names are registered in the project's entry points under the group `object-store`.
+This serves as a registry of types and allows the implementation to be moved without needing to load and re-write persisted objects.

-Pydantic's json serialisation does not provide a mechanism to serialise a member whose value is a subclass of the specified type (or not out of the box). `object-model` provides a `Subclass` type, which expands to a discriminated union, with this tpye field as the discrimintor.
+Pydantic's json serialisation does not provide a mechanism to serialise a member whose value is a subclass of the specified type (or not out of the box). `object-model` provides a `Subclass` type, which expands to a discriminated union, with this type field as the discriminator.

 This is represented in JSON Schema as a `OneOf` and allows such subclasses to be validated against the schema.